Ledger Config

 }

-where the database
+where the ledger

 is the Fireproof instance that you can interact with using put